plembo/learn-py-gdriveapi/README.md

 ### OAuth consent screen: Test or Production?

-Unless you're going to put your code into... _production_, you can leave its Publishing status on "Test".
+Unless you're going to put your code into... _production_, you can leave its Publishing status at "Test".
 External apps that are published need to be reviewed and approved by Google.

 ### Additional Resources